genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

     * `minimumLength` specifies the minimum length of password.
 If null or undefined, this assumes there is no minimum limit.
 Default: null.
     * `maximumLength` specifies the maximum length of password.
 If null or undefined, this assumes there is no maximum limit.
 Default: null.
     * `minDigits` specifies the minimum number of numeric digits required in a password.
 If null or undefined, this assumes there is no minimum limit.
 Default: null.
     * `maxRepeatCharacters` specifies the maximum number of the same characters across an entire password.
-This does not just include consecutive repeat characters, which is controlled by the `repeatCharacterRestrictSize` variable below.
+This does not just include consecutive repeat characters, which is controlled by the `repeatCharacterRestrictSize` variable, below.
 If null or undefined, this assumes there is no maximum limit.
 Default: null.
     * `minUppercaseCharacters` specifies the minimum number of upper-case characters in a password.
 If null or undefined, this assumes there is no minimum limit.
 Default: null.
     * `minLowercaseCharacters` specifies the minimum number of lower-case characters in a password.
 If null or undefined, this assumes there is no minimum limit.
 Default: null.
     * `minNonAlphaNumericCharacters` specifies the minimum number of non-alphanumeric characters, such as punctuation and other special characters.
 If null or undefined, this assumes there is no minimum limit.
 Default: null.